Do I need a lawyer when I’ve been in an accident?

-To draft a complaint for a motor vehicle accident or premises liability, you need to know the name of the Defendant.
-The Defendant is the person, business, municipality or entity that you allege caused your injuries.
-In other words, the person who is at fault.
+To draft a complaint for a motor vehicle accident or premises liability, you need to know the name of the defendant.
+The defendant is the person, business, municipality or entity that you allege caused your injuries.
+In other words, the defendant is the person who is at fault.

-The identity of the Defendant is usually captured in the police report or incident report for the occurrence.
+The identity of the defendant is usually documented in the police report or incident report of the accident.

 |Injury to Person||2 yrs.
 735 ILCS 5/13-202|